lkhellah/webdev-labs/reflection.md

 ### flexbox , css-grid, bootstrap

 - I used the videos to complete the exercises
 - There were lots of exercises so I appreciated the in depth tutorial in the playlists
 - I think everythig was explained well, and can't think of another practice to explain it better

+### Javascript

+- I used documentation and notes to complete the exercises.
+- This practice set was long but overall easy.
+I found it easier than last week's exercises.
+- I think the practice was straight forward, and can't think of other practice problems to supplement this set.